bxlab/cmdb-quantbio/assignments/lab/image_processing/assignment/index.md

 #### **Step 2.1** For each image, create a binary mask from the DAPI channel

-In order to segment the iamges, you will need to create a mask image indicating nuclues vs. background.
+In order to segment the iamges, you will need to create a mask image indicating nucleus vs. background.
 If you open one of the DAPI images in `Preview`, you will not see anything but a dark field.
 In order to actually see the data, you need to adjust the color, sliding the upper limit far to the left.
 This should tell you that the images are rather dim.
 However, you aren't doing this by eye, you will be using the data to guide you.

 To create the mask for each image, use the mean value of an image's DAPI channel as a cutoff, giving you a binary array with `True` for values greater than or equal to the cutoff and `False` for values less than the cutoff.